TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w5/AWS-13/AWS-13.md

 # Files app services, CDN, DNS & Database
 Study and try to apply: EB, Cloudfront, Route53, EFS and RDS/aurora.

 I will change my way of creating my answers from now on.
-Instead of having a key term part and a result part i will create a Theory block where i talk and explain theory parts and then i will also havea practical part.
+Instead of having a key term part and a result part i will create a Theory block where i talk and explain theory parts and then i will also have a practical part.
 In the theory part i will answer the same questions for every subject and have a general piece of information.
 So basicly im changing the names but i want to restructure my answering a bit because the exercizes are also changing.

 ### Sources
 1. Aurel my classmate.